xiaoninh/Urban-Data-Science/HW11_xh1163/readme.md

 ## 1. Assignment 1 -  Work on time seires from the skeleton notebook.

-  - Worked task 3 with Tiancheng Yin, other parts worked alone.
+  - Task3 worked with Tiancheng Yin, other parts worked alone.